Sodaro/Portfolio/src/routes/projects/enigma-machine.md

 <section>

 ## Background
 I got the inspiration to make an Enigma Machine after seeing the movie "The Imitation Game" and watching a few Computerphile youtube-videos that talked about how the machine worked and how it was cracked.
-My goal with the project was to make a machine that had rotorwheels you could manually rotate and swap out for different configs, have a working lampboard that shows the encrypted letter, and to have a plugboard where you can manually link letters together.
+My goal with the project was to make a machine that had rotorwheels you could manually rotate and swap out for different configs and to have a working lampboard that shows the encrypted letter.
 I did not look at any existing algorithms, instead I limited myself to the following resources:
 <br>
 <ButtonLink href="https://www.101computing.net/enigma-machine-emulator/">
     Emulator